Stevecmd/aws-bootcamp-cruddur-2024/journal/week1.md

 docker build -t  backend-flask ./backend-flask
 ```

-* Make sure that the image builds succesfully
+* Make sure that the image builds succesfully then run it:

 ```sh
 docker run --rm -p 4567:4567 -it -e FRONTEND_URL='*' -e BACKEND_URL='*' backend-flask
 ```
+If the command runs successfully, exit the server by pressing 'Ctrl+C':
 On the terminal set the env vars:
 ```sh
 set FRONTEND_URL="*"